 Another available book featuring Todd Johnson (and once again Jim Stinnett) worth checking out is “Fishin’ For Grips“.
 This text centers on melodic harmonization for bass guitar.
-Todd’s organization for jazz harmony and it’s applications to the bass are first rate, and provide a unique approach to any player looking to step into this harmonic approach to playing.
-It’s comprehensive, it’s laid out in a practical and easy to understand method, and the accompanying DVD is pure icing on the cake.
-It’s written for a six string, or a five string with a high “C string” for the voicing’s, but I see no problem transferring this information to a four string.
+Todd’s organization for jazz harmony and it’s applications to the bass are first-rate, and provide a unique approach to any player looking to step into this harmonic approach to playing.
+It’s comprehensive, it’s laid out in a practical and easy-to-understand method, and the accompanying DVD is pure icing on the cake.
+It’s written for a six-string, or a five-string with a high “C string” for the voicing’s, but I see no problem transferring this information to a four-string.
 This is an excellent reference guide for those looking to investigate this approach to playing.

 Last but not least, lets look at “Walking Bassics, The Fundamentals of Jazz Bass Playing” by Ed Fuqua.
 This book and CD give s the beginning bass player a foundation to create solid walking lines.
 There are two main sections, one with the principles of walking bass line construction and the other with the transcriptions that are on the CD.
 This book is simple yet very thorough.
-Definitely a good choice if you are trying to grow your walking bass skills.
+Definitely, a good choice if you are trying to grow your walking bass skills.

 But wait….
 There is a late entry!
 One more?
 Of course!
 Enter “The Untold Secret to Melodic Bass” by Jon Burr.
-Here we have Jon’s very insightful approach to break down the structure of harmony and rhythm.
+Here we have Jon’s very insightful approach to breaking down the structure of harmony and rhythm.
 This book gives us a solid how to create bass lines, melodies or patterns in any style although the main focus is Jazz.

 Let me quote fellow Staff Writer Jason Heath here: ” The Untold Secret to Melodic Bass is an outstanding rethinking of how expert Jazz bassists actually conceptualize and navigate chord changes.
 Written from the perspective of a seasoned jazz veteran but set forth in a straightforward and engaging fashion, this book is an excellent addition to the library of any jazz bass student or teacher”.
-Thanks Jason, I couldn’t have stated that any better!
+Thanks, Jason, I couldn’t have stated that any better!

 Well, there is something here for everyone!
 Pick up a book (or a few) and enjoy the lifelong joy of learning.
 I know I will!